Asian shares mostly higher despite US-China trade anxiety

 Stocks logged modest gains Friday in Asia after a lackluster overnight session on Wall Street ended with the market’s third straight drop.

-Reports suggesting Chinese Vice Premier Liu He, Beijing’s lead trade negotiator, has invited U.S. officials to China for talks helped alleviate worries over progress in resolving the tariff war between the two largest economies.
+Upbeat comments by Chinese officials helped alleviate worries over progress in resolving the tariff war between the two largest economies.

-On Thursday, China’s Commerce Ministry sought to bat away rumors that the trade talks were in trouble, with a spokesman saying Beijing was committed to continuing discussions on core concerns.
+Chinese President Xi Jinping told a visiting delegation on Friday that he hoped to work toward a resolution of the dispute, though Beijing was not “afraid” and would “fight back” if necessary.

 Overnight, stocks closed modestly lower on Wall Street in the third straight day of declines after a mostly listless day of trading.